 When the enclosed Proxy is properly signed and returned, the shares which it represents will be voted at the Annual Meeting in accordance with the instructions noted thereon.
-In the absence of such instructions, the shares represented by a signed Proxy will be voted in favor of the nominees for election to the Board of Directors, and in favor of the approval of proposals two and three.
+In the absence of such instructions, the shares represented by a signed Proxy will be voted in favor of the nominees for election to the Board of Directors, and in favor of the approval of proposal

-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT member of the Board of Directors of the Company, by each nominee to become a member of the Board of Directors, by each Executive Officer of the Company, by all Directors and Executive Officers of the Company as a group, and by any person or "group" (as that term is used in the Securities Act of 1934, as amended) known to the Company as of that date to be a "beneficial owner" of more than 5% of the outstanding shares of Common Stock of the Company.
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT

+The following table sets forth the amount and percent of shares of Common Stock that, as of April 7, 2000, are deemed under the rules of the Securities and Exchange Commission (the "Commission") to be "beneficially owned" by each member of the Board of Directors of the Company, by each nominee to become a member of the Board of Directors, by each Named Executive Officer of the Company, by all Directors and Executive Officers of the Company as a group, and by any person or "group" (as that term is used in the Securities Act of 1934, as amended) known to the Company as of that date to be a "beneficial owner" of more than 5% of the outstanding shares of Common Stock.